wsurles/data_science_coursera/getting_and_cleaning_data/course_project/readme.md

  $ fBodyBodyGyroJerkMag-std : num  -0.991 -0.996 -0.995 -0.995 -0.995 ...
 ```

+## Summarise Data Process

+* Melt data set with subject and activity as ids.
+Uses melt from reshape2 package
+* Take the mean of values by subject, activity, and variable.
+Uses ddply from plyr package
+* write the data set to a file.
+Uses write.table

 ## Structure of the final summarized data set
 ```S
 'data.frame':	2310 obs. of  4 variables: